$\Lambda$ polarization from vortex ring as medium response for jet thermalization: Conclusions

 We also showed that, for impact parameter $b \neq 0$ fm, there was a contribution of polarization caused by the anisotropic transverse expansion of the fluid, which should increase for peripheral events.
-We pointed out that this expansion effect has a significant influence on the signal attributed to the jet, which requires a decoupling method for the different contributions.
-To accomplish this, we conducted a study that randomized the direction of the jet momentum and demonstrated the efficacy of this method in providing a decoupling.
-Additionally, we performed a complementary analysis to further explore the polarization induced by system expansion.
-Our results showed that the ring observable is a valuable tool for decoupling the polarization generated by transverse and longitudinal expansion, which also represented an experimental opportunity for testing the proposed shear-induced term in the description of polarization.
+We point out that this expansion effect significantly influences the signal attributed to the jet, which requires a method to separate the different contributions to visualize just the effects caused by the jet thermalization.
+To accomplish this, we conducted a study that randomized the direction of the jet momentum and demonstrated the efficacy of this method in providing a decoupling of the jet signal from the $v_2$ signal.
+Additionally, we performed a complementary analysis to explore further the polarization induced by system expansion.
+Our results showed that the ring observable is a valuable tool for decoupling the polarization generated by transverse and longitudinal expansion, which also represented an experimental opportunity for testing the proposed shear-induced terms in the description of polarization.